123AbhiRaghav/Activity1/README.md

 #This is Activity One.

-This is related to first question.
-This is 2nd Question.
+This changes are for the first Activity of this week.